rokipet/Agent-S/README.md

 ### Quickstart with OpenAI

-If you prefer to use OpenAI's models exclusively, make sure your `OPENAI_API_KEY` environment variable is set as shown above.
-Then launch the agent with the `--provider` flag set to `openai` and specify your desired OpenAI model.
+OpenAI is the default provider.
+Ensure your `OPENAI_API_KEY` environment variable is set as shown above, then launch the agent and specify your desired OpenAI model (the `--provider` flag is optional).
 For example:

 ```bash
 agent_s2 \